anasnashat/laravel-easy-dev/docs/commands.md

 # Laravel Easy Dev - Artisan Commands

-This documentation provides details on the custom artisan commands available in the Laravel CRUD Easy Dev package.
+This documentation provides details on the custom artisan commands available in the Laravel Easy Dev package.

 ## Table of Contents